Sebastian Maniscalco takes a pragmatic approach to his off-stage life.

 “Some people, they go back and forth … I got no time for that,” says Maniscalco, who is hitting comedy clubs nationwide as part of his current comedy tour.
 Next stop: Tampa, Fla. starting Nov.
 20 and then on to New York’s Gotham Comedy Club in December.

 He’s come a long way from his first time on a stage, when the crowd at Northern Illinois University greeted his bits with boos.
 That didn’t shake his confidence.
-He always knew he’d make people laugh for a living, even when he got heckled at an early age for saying so.
+He always knew he’d make people laugh for a living, even when he got heckled at an early age for saying just that.

 He remembers telling his second grade teacher on career day that he’d be a comic one day.
 That drew a derisive chuckle, but he was serious.